 About me

-I enrolled in a Double Degree Program initiated and fully funded by the Bai Xian Asia Insitute BXAI, where I received my Bachelor of Science in Global China Studies (GCS) from the Hong Kong University of Science and Technology (HKUST) and Bachelor of Art in Economics from Waseda University in 2020.
+Prior to my PhD journey, I participated in a Double Degree Program fully sponsored by the Bai Xian Asia Insitute (BXAI).
+Through this program, I earned a Bachelor of Science in Global China Studies (GCS) from the Hong Kong University of Science and Technology (HKUST) and a Bachelor of Art in Economics from Waseda University in 2020.

 Please feel free to reach me at weiye.deng@wustl.edu.